Skip to Content

 The Champs-Elysees

 Elegant Place Vendôme is decorated with a forest of pine trees lit with white lights.
 In the shopping and entertainment district of Bercy Village the sky is filled with glowing balloons.
-And the Jardin des Plantes botanical garden hosts its Festival of Lights from 22 November 2023–21 January 2024, with giant illuminated sculptures of jungle creatures.
+And the Jardin des Plantes botanical garden hosts its annual Festival of Lights from 20 November 2024–21 January 2025, with giant illuminated dinosaur sculptures.

 As well as the lights decorating the streets, the high-end boutiques of Rue du Faubourg-St-Honoré, Avenue Montaigne and the Champs Elysées also go all out for Christmas, with buildings draped with lights or colourful patterns projected onto them.